Alluxio/alluxio/docs/en/deploy/Running-Alluxio-on-Mesos.md

 {:toc}

 Alluxio can be deployed through Mesos.
 This allows Mesos to manage the resources used by Alluxio.
-For the Alluxio master this is just the cpu and memory needed by the JVM process.
-For the worker it is the same, but with the addition of the memory needed by the ramdisk.
+For the Alluxio master the managed resources are the CPU and memory needed by the JVM process.
+For the worker, the additional resources include the ramdisk memory (if configuring memory as a storage tier) and other optional tiered storage such as SSD or HDD.

 ## Mesos version